David Tua

 Nicknamed the "Tuamanator", his fast-paced bob and weave pressure fighting style has often drawn comparisons to Mike Tyson.
 Tua fought many of the best boxers of his era and challenged once for the unified world heavyweight title against Lennox Lewis in 2000.
-In his five professional losses, Tua was never subject to a stoppage, and possessed one of the most durable chins of his time.
+In his five professional losses, Tua was never subject to a stoppage and hit the canvas just once as a fighter, which occurred in the fourth-to-last fight of his career.
+He is thus considered to have one of the most durable chins of his time.

 Early life

-Tua said that he lived with four brothers, four sisters and ten other relatives while growing up.
-Tua said that his mother worked three jobs, and Tua said that his father worked long hours.
-Tua said that his father forced him to start boxing when he was seven years old, and Tua said that he is grateful to his father for introducing him to boxing.
+Tua said that he lived with four brothers, four sisters and ten other relatives while growing up, and his mother held down three jobs while his father worked long hours.
+He claims that his father forced him to start boxing when he was seven years old, and is grateful for the introduction to the sport.

 Amateur career

 In his early career, Tua trained three days a week at a small gym in Mangere Bridge, under boxing trainer Gerry Preston.
 Tua became New Zealand national heavyweight champion in 1988 at age 15.

 At the age of 19 Tua won a bronze medal at the 1992 Summer Olympics in Barcelona.
 He lost his semi-final to David Izonritei, whom he would later knock out as a professional.
 Tua turned professional later the same year.